 Policing Innovation Forum 2017

-On 2nd November 2017, the N8 PRP hosted the third Policing Innovation Forum which will brought together key academics, police, and other stakeholders.
+On 2nd November 2017, the N8 PRP hosted the third Policing Innovation Forum which brought together key academics, police, and other stakeholders.
 The primary focus for this forum was early intervention in domestic abuse with the morning plenary session exploring this subject.

 In the afternoon workshops showcased ideas from other areas where early intervention and prevention programmes are used.
 The intention was to get officers and academics to draw upon successful programmes in other crime areas to inform innovative solutions or areas for future research.